 Among the wonders of nature preserved in the National Park System are the geysers, mud pots and hot springs that are often associated with volcanic activity.
 Some of these steamy and burbly attractions are so extraordinary — Old Faithful in Yellowstone, for example — that they have a special law designed to preserve them.

-Q: Congress designated Yellowstone as the world’s first national park in 1872.
-Can you name the first U.S. national park east of the Mississippi?See more ›
+Congress designated Yellowstone as the world’s first national park in 1872, inspiring a lasting fascination with the rugged landscapes of the West.
+The first U.S. national park east of the…See more ›

 Under the provisions of the Geothermal Steam Act of 1970, the Department of the Interior will not issue leases for geothermal plants that could have a negative impact on thermal features deemed “significant” in national parks.
 These power plants pull hot water from the ground and use the steam to drive turbines and generate electricity.
 Some of the water can be reinjected into the ground, but this activity can affect the pressure, temperature and composition of the water feeding the thermal features inside a nearby national park, even if the plant is located miles away.
 That’s because springs and fumaroles are the surface manifestations of wide-ranging underground networks that often extend beyond park borders.
 (Decades ago in Warakei, New Zealand, a geothermal power station caused nearby geysers and hot springs to stop flowing, and tourism dwindled as a result.)
 With that in mind, the U.S. government has rejected more than 200 applications for geothermal leases west of Yellowstone, for example.